vaenthan18/FSND-Capstone/README.md

 >
 >
 >
-> Set entry-point and enable debug mode:
+> Set entry-point and run the application:
 >
 > ```shell
 > export FLASK_APP=app.py
-> export FLASK_ENV=development
-> ```
->
-> - Runs the local Flask server :
->
-> ```shell
 > flask run --reload
 > ```

 **Running Tests**
+>To test the python unit tests, from the project root directory, run
+>```shell
+>source ./setup.sh
+>python3 test_app.py
+>```
+>

-Endpoints can be tested with [Postman](https://getpostman.com)
+>Endpoints can also be tested with [Postman](https://getpostman.com)
-- Import the postman collection `./vaenthan-fsnd-capstone.postman_collection.json`
+>- Import the postman collection `./vaenthan-fsnd-capstone.postman_collection.json`
-- Run the collection to manually test each endpoint.
+>- Run the collection to manually test each endpoint.
-- If a 404 error is raised, reset the database and run again
+>- If a 404 error is raised, reset the database and run again
-- The local database must be running
+>- The local database must be running

+**JWT's and other Environment Variables can be found in `setup.sh`**

 ### Frontend (Optional)
 ---